devinkr/js-dom/readme.md

 We learned some things about JS objects.
 We learned that we can give objects key value pairs to program logic from real life objects.
 Turns out, we can actually treat elements in our HTML as objects in our JS programs.

 The [**D**ocument **O**bject **M**odel](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)
-is a JavaScript Library that helps us manipulate the DOM.
+is a programming interface for HTML.
 When you load HTML into the browser, it gets converted into a DOM structure.
 The [ visual representation](https://css-tricks.com/dom/) of this is what you see when you open up Developer Tools in the browser.

 [ Read this](https://css-tricks.com/dom/) to learn more about the DOM.